 Since 1955, Panasonic has been a giant in the consumer and home appliance segment.
 Beyond a wide range of appliances, Panasonic also has a reputation as a brand that is committed to constant improvement and quality.
 Their motto is “A Better Life, A Better World” which their products help to achieve.
 And one of those products is their popular aircon range.

-Currently, one of their top selling aircon is the Panasonic Deluxe Inverter XS Series.
+Currently, one of their top-selling aircon is the Panasonic Deluxe Inverter XS Series.
 Panasonic aircons do not just cool down your room – they make the room cooler and better.
 Panasonic views good air quality as an essential in any home as it relates to your health.
-It uses the Nanoe-G technology to remove dust, PM2.5 articles and purify the air.
+It uses Nanoe-G technology to remove dust, PM2.5 particles and purify the air.
 Even when you are out, you can keep just the air purifier on so that you come home to fresh and clean air.
 It is this commitment to making your life better that makes Panasonic aircons a great addition to your home.

 Here are some of the more popular Panasonic aircons in Singapore